OI-wiki/i18n/docs/topic/rmq.md

 !!! note "Some algorithm optimizations[ONLY FOR REFERENCE]"
     Because the Four Russians algorithm is based on the ST table, and the algorithm contests does not generally have a very strict requirement about time complexity, it can generally be replaced by the ST table, which is not practical in the algorithm competition.
 Here we offer an improved version that is more practical in the contests.

-    We set the block size to $\sqrt n$, precompute the RMQ of the prefix and suffix within each block, and then brute force to precompute the RMQ between any consecutive blocks.
+    We set the block size to $\sqrt n$, precompute the RMQ of the prefix and suffix within each block, and then use brute force to precompute the RMQ between any consecutive blocks.
 For this solution, the time complexity is $O(n)$ .

     When querying, for those where the left and right endpoints are not in the same block, we can directly get the suffix RMQ of the block where left endpoint is located, the RMQ of the continuous block between the left and right endpoints, and the prefix RMQ of the block where right endpoint is located.
 The answer is the max/min value among the three.